 Advanced Driver Assistance System (ADAS): ADAS are safety features to help prevent accidents.
 ADAS in dashcams alert drivers to lane departure when driving over the centerline.
 It also makes forward-collision warnings when the vehicle is approaching an object.

-Artificial intelligence (AI): The Dash-Hawk OBD uses AI to reduce false alerts by 10 times.
+Artificial intelligence (AI): The Dash-Hawk OBD powered dash cam uses AI to reduce false alerts by 10 times.

 How to Install a Simple Dashcam for Commercial Vehicles

-The Dash-Hawk OBD simple dashcam for trucks is a plug-and-play solution you can install in as little as 15 minutes.
-Simple installation means minimal disruption to your fleet operation so you can implement the dashcams faster and get results sooner.
+The Dash-Hawk OBD dash cam for trucks is a plug-and-play solution you can install in as little as 15 minutes.
+Simple installation with an OBD dash cam adapter means minimal disruption to your fleet operation so you can implement the dashcams faster and get results sooner.

-Get your simple dashcam up and running by following these steps:
+Get your simple OBD dashcam up and running by following these steps:

-Find the port: Locate the OBDII port on the lower left-hand side of your vehicle.
+Find the port: Locate the OBD port for the dash cam on the lower left-hand side of your vehicle.

 Prep the dashcam for installation: Loosen the screw on the right side of the unit and remove the side panel.